Sounders make San Jose look silly with 7-1 rout at hazy CenturyLink Field

 So, the Sounders played as if it were their last match, scoring four goals in the opening 20 minutes to leave no doubt of the winner.
 The haze never cleared, and the Sounders didn’t stop scoring until the final whistle cemented a 7-1 victory.

-Seattle peppering San Jose with five goals before halftime set an MLS record for fastest scoring.
-San Jose didn’t get on the board until a penalty kick in the 71st minute.
+San Jose (2-4-3) did manage a late goal — a penalty kick in the 71st minute — but the win boosted the Sounders atop the MLS Western Conference standings.
+Seattle (5-2-3) has 18 points.

+“We need to work with consistency and bring the level up,” Sounders midfielder Joao Paulo said via video conference call with media as translated from Portuguese.
+“It’s not always that we’re going to find a 7-1 score, but it was definitely a better match.
+If we keep improving and keep this level, we’ll be able to approach the next few matches with more tranquility.”

-The Rave Green has historically had trouble playing San Jose’s man-marking defense in the past.
+The Rave Green has historically had trouble playing San Jose’s man-on-man marking defense in the past.
 The Earthquakes held the Sounders to a scoreless draw in the MLS is Back tournament in Florida in July.

+On Thursday, Seattle peppering San Jose with five goals before halftime set an MLS record for fastest scoring.

-On Thursday, Sounders forward Jordan Morris shredded the Earthquakes defense in the fourth minute and San Jose never recovered.
+Sounders forward Jordan Morris shredded the Quakes defense in the fourth minute and the visitors never recovered.
 Morris collected a service from center back Xavier Arreaga and dribbled up the middle of the field untouched by San Jose’s defense for the score – Morris’ sixth goal of the season.

 Minutes later, midfielder Joevin Jones sent a perfectly timed through ball to Nico Lodeiro, whose hustle and pass allowed striker Raul Ruidiaz to easily ping the ball into the net from inside the 6-yard box in the 12th minute.